Anonymous54324/corefix_data/README.md

 Please read the last section in the README about github urls.

 We would like to avoid sharing the complete dataset yet and therefore for each rule we randomly sampled two instances from our dataset.
+# How to view the samples?

+Please use the web-viewer hosted here: https://anonymous54324.github.io/corefix_data/

 # Structure of the repo for a single rule